alexyonk/Modified-EFEL/README.md

 2. The script will import, organize, analyze, and output two CSV files (Threshold_AP and AllAverages) **Note (2/5/21 Update): Fixed error when more peak_voltage/Spikecount/min_AHP_values are present than AP_begin_indices

+Example .abf file has been provided.

 # efel_ABF_Test.py File
 This file can be used in conjunction with the ABF_to_Py_efel.py script to visualize traces through the matplotlib.
 Basic parameters can be assessed through this way (Spikecount, etc.)

+Example .abf file has been provided.